A clean layout featuring examples of minimalist and fine-line small tattoo designs, styled as an expert informational guide.

 Can I work out after getting a tiny tattoo?

-If the tattoo is in an area that stretches heavily or rubs against gym equipment, take 2-3 days off.
-Avoid heavy sweating over the tattoo during the first week, as sweat can trap bacteria under the surface and irritate the fresh ink lines.
+Yes, you can work out, but you must take 2 to 3 days off if the tattoo is in an area that stretches heavily or rubs against gym gear.
+Avoid heavy sweating during the first week, as trapped sweat can breed bacteria and irritate fresh ink lines.

 What happens if my small tattoo scabs heavily?